No. 3 Oregon routs Utah in Pac 12 quarterfinals, 79-57 - KTVZ

 BIG PICTURE

-Utah: The Utes’ underclassmen accounted for 73% of the team’s offensive production this season, including 42% from their three freshmen: Maxwell, Pendande and Kemery Martin.
-In all, there are eight underclassmen on Utah’s roster, making the future bright for coach Lynne Roberts’ group.
+Utah: The Utes’ underclasswomen accounted for 73% of the team’s offensive production this season, including 42% from their three freshmen: Maxwell, Pendande and Kemery Martin.
+In all, there are eight underclasswomen on Utah’s roster, making the future bright for coach Lynne Roberts’ group.

 Oregon: Shelley, just a freshman, continues to impress off the bench, as she now has six double-figure scoring games.
-The Australian is a Pac-12 all-freshman honorable mention after averaging 6.3 points per game.
+The Australian is a Pac-12 all-freshman honorable mention after averaging 6.3 points.
 Shelley broke Oregon’s single-game record for 3-pointers in the 10th game of her college career when she went 10 for 14 from deep in a 32-point performance against UC Riverside on Dec.
 16.

 UP NEXT